NoroffFEU/FED1-PE1-EliNygard/README.md

 - Location: Worldwide
 - Mission: Provide the most accurate and up to date insights to tech leaders across the world.

+I aimed to design a clean and "straight to the point" web page to match the description of the client and their sector.
+The main theme colour, the dark blue, symbolises itegrity, responsibililty and order - three aspects I wanted to connect to the HotView Labs and display to the audience.

 ## Built With
-I have used Figma to design the web page, and built it with HTML, CSS and JS
+I have used Figma to design the web page, and built it with HTML, CSS and JS.

 ## Getting Started With the Project